 Sitting in the sauna does not change either your body-fat levels nor your weight.
 As mentioned previously, the change in weight you experience immediately after a sauna is due to water weight loss, which is like a double-edged sword.

+Are the Finnish, and other sauna going cultures right to sing it's weight loss praises?
 Yes!
 You can definitely lose weight just by sitting in one place in a sauna.
 And no, you should not treat sauna as a method to lose weight, simply because it won’t last long and that isn’t the purpose of sauna.
 Overuse it will seriously jeopardize your health, however.

 The truth is the only way to lose weight safely and get a fitter body is to adjust your diet for fewer calories and commit yourself to a regular exercise schedule.